 Good content should be sharable, entertaining, stylized, etc.

 The first thing to do is, define the revenue architecture.
 It’s a blueprint for how to attract, nurture, sell and expand profitable relationships with chosen customers.

-Look at the Lead to Close process.
+So, look at the Lead to Close process.
 This is where the greatest level of transformation has occurred in the past few years.
 What’s the web presence?
 What’s the content?
 Is it customized (and is too much time being spent on this?)?
 Is there an inbound lead capture?
 An outbound process?

 Integrating campaigns can help, as can enhancing the web site presence.
 Social media engagement can increase awareness and build “street cred”.

-What’s the Go to Market Strategy?
+But what’s the Go to Market Strategy?
 Is the messaging persuasive?
 Are the programs innovative?
 How can the company leverage a sustainable content process?
 It helps to have easily editable, sharable, single source content.

 Social collaboration is the key.
 Sales personnel need to share their information and be able to tap into what is essentially a bank of relevant data about their prospects.
 The best way to do this is by using easy to use collaborative software — otherwise, it won’t be used by the sales force.
-This is items like Wikis, blogs, etc.
+This is items like Wikis, also blogs, etc.

-May 3 Webinar Takeaways
+May 3 EditMe Webinar Takeaways

-The upshot of it all – working together is what it’s all about.
+So the upshot of it all – working together is what it’s all about.